ForgetG/holbertonschool-printf/README.md

 ## Requirements

 The _printf function was coded on an Ubuntu 22.04.3 LTS machine with gcc version 11.4.0 .
-## Usage

-To use the _printf function, assuming the above dependencies have been installed, compile all .c files in the repository and include the header main.h with any main function.

 #### Compilation:
 ```